 The pain of a workout is something we have all experienced at one stage or another.
 Whether it be our first attempt at exercise, trying a new routine or getting back into an old one, muscle soreness can have huge effects on our motivation and outlook on exercise.
-As muscle soreness is something that effects all of us, here are Pivotal Motion’s top tips to minimizing muscle soreness.
+As muscle soreness is something that effects all of us, here are Pivotal Motion’s top tips to minimising muscle soreness.

 What is it?

 The correct term for this post-workout pain is Delayed Onset Muscle Soreness, or DOMS, and occurs when muscles are stressed beyond their usual capacity.
-It has been hypothesized that DOMS is caused by one or some of a range of different issues including; lactic acid, muscle damage, muscle spasm, connective tissue damage, inflammation and enzyme activity.
+It has been hypothesised that DOMS is caused by one or some of a range of different issues including; lactic acid, muscle damage, muscle spasm, connective tissue damage, inflammation and enzyme activity.

 It is important to remember that DOMS is a regular and normal occurrence.
 Though the pain should not be debilitating, some discomfort and tenderness should be expected.
 Unfortunately, research has not uncovered an exact way for reducing DOMS.
-However, there are some anecdotal ways in in which we can look to minimize its effect.
+However, there are some anecdotal ways in in which we can look to minimise its effect.

 Warm-Up and Cool-Down

 A proper warm-up and cool down routine can be hugely beneficial in minimising soreness as well as decreasing injury risk.

 When preparing to exercise make sure that you do a short bout of full body movement.
 This can include treadmill walk, cycling or rowing to warm up the muscles for the session ahead.
 It is good to follow this up with dynamic stretching.

 The cool-down is equally important for good recovery.
 It should involve some light cardio/full body movement followed by some static stretching to relieve pressure on the muscles.